top of page

 Its fine particle size and stability make it ideal for replacing mineral fillers in lightweight composite systems.

 Yes.
-Our bamboo poles are harvested, treated and graded to support:
+Our bamboo poles (https://www.we-do-bamboo.com/bamboo-poles)are harvested, treated and graded to support:

 They offer consistent diameter, density and moisture levels.